1. Home

 Most electric cars don't come with gearboxes as such, because they actually have a single gear, but they drive in the same way as a conventional automatic car: you put the car into Drive and off you go.
 In fact, EVs are often even smoother, with no gearshifts and instant, silent acceleration.

-Most mass-market EVs fit this criteria, but one of our favourites is the latest Kia Niro EV.
+One of our favourite EVs is the latest Kia Niro EV.
 With funkier looks than the drab older model, it ticks the desirability box but also offers a high-tech yet functional and spacious interior, a good all-round driving experience, and strong value for money.

 With a range of up to 285 miles, the Kia Niro EV might be all the car you ever need, so long as charging at home isn't problematic.
 It's reasonably affordable by electric standards, and if you find a good used example, you can save even more.